lepperm/Learning-Log/_posts/journal/2022/02/2022-02-18-regex-review.md

 Lookarounds evaluate the context in which our matches are found while excluding that context in our returned match.

 That sentence is a bit confusing without context, so to give an example, let's say we have a URL which has a unique number at the end of the string, and we want to grab that number and do something with it.
-Maybe know it will only be numbers, but we have no idea how many numbers long it may be.
+Maybe we know it will only be numbers, but we have no idea how many numbers long it may be.

 Let's say that one such URL would be: `https://www.mysite.com/50351`